Mini Pumpkin Swirl Cheesecake with Gingersnap Crust

 Instructions

 Preheat the oven to 325 degrees.
-Line a muffin tin with paper liners.
+Line a muffin tray with paper liners.

 Place into the oven and bake for 5-6 minutes.
 Remove from the oven and let it cool completely.

-Make the cheesecake filling by beating the cream cheese with a mixer until very smooth and fluffy, about 3-4 minutes; making sure to scrape down the sides as you go.
+Prepare the cheesecake filling by beating the cream cheese with a hand mixer or stand mixer until very smooth and fluffy, about 3-4 minutes, making sure to scrape down the sides.

 Add the sugar, vanilla, and salt.